kenokrieger/_multispin/README.md

 init_up = 0.5
 ```

 For alpha = 0 this model resembles the standard Ising model.

-You may also
-specify grid_depth = 1 to run the simulation in two dimensions with four nearest
-neighbors.
+### Unix Scripts

+The script 'measure' is a unix shell script to help with using the binary for
+actual measurements.
+When executing the script will prompt you for a session id
+under which all data generated in that session will be stored.